Kulayarāja Tantra

+The Kunjed Gyalpo is the main tantra of the early Great Perfection tradition during the "Era of Fragmentation" (9th–10th centuries) period.
+As such, it is a key source for the early teachings of Dzogchen, before the developments of the Tibetan renaissance period (11th -12th centuries) transformed Dzogchen into its later (and currently dominant) forms, mainly the Menngagde systems.

 The Kunjed Gyalpo is framed as a teaching by the first Buddha, Samantabhadra to Vajrasattva.
-Samantabhadra is presented as the personification of bodhi-citta, the Awakened Mind, the "mind of perfect purity" or "pure perfect presence".
+Samantabhadra is presented as the personification of bodhicitta, the Awakened Mind, the "mind of perfect purity" or "pure perfect presence".
 The colophon of the text mentions that it was explained by the Indian Śrī Siṃha and translated by Vairotsana.